planetincremental/docs/docs/_sources/getting_started.rst.txt

 Available CMake options
 ```````````````````````

-If you are not interested in available options, and just want to build a working application, feel free to skip this
+If you are not interested in available options and just want to build a working application, feel free to skip this
 section.

 The ``-GNinja`` option is a CMake instruction to use the Ninja build system generator.
 By default, on Unix platforms,